six-of-one/gved/README.md

 - visual editor for gauntlet, gauntlet 2 mazes
     (and eventually sanctuary...)
 - gauntlet roms required: G¹ in ./ROMs-g1 and G² in ./ROMs (MUST be unzipped! see slapstic.go for details)
-- had issues with gotilengine.TLN_DrawFrame(0) only wanting to draw 2 or 3 mazes
+- fyne window module - had issues with gotilengine.TLN_DrawFrame(0) only wanting to draw 2 or 3 mazes

 command line suggestions:
 * gved -i maze115